ayushigeorge/100-days-of-dsa-orless/questions.md

 # Day 6
 Given a linked list of N nodes.
 The task is to check if the linked list has a loop.
 Linked list can contain self loop.

+# Day 7

+Given an array of size N containing only 0s, 1s, and 2s; sort the array in ascending o